Exception Filters

 Activating a filter

-Filters are activated by discovery, not by registration.
-As long as the file is imported somewhere in your dependency graph (e.g. via a controller import or index.ts re-export) and the class is decorated with @Catch(...) and @provide(...), it will be picked up at boot.
+Filters are activated by discovery, not by manual registration.
+With enableExceptionFilters: true set (see above), any class decorated with @Catch(...) is picked up at boot, as long as the file is imported somewhere in your dependency graph (e.g. via a controller import or index.ts re-export).
+Decorating it with @provide(...) lets the registry resolve it from the DI container; without it, the filter is instantiated directly and the logger is injected manually.

 A common pattern is to keep them all under src/filters/ and barrel-export from src/filters/index.ts: